Counting rankings of tree-child networks: The number of rankings of a random binary tree-child network

-{\em Part (ii)} This follows from results in \cite{fuc24}, which show that the proportion of binary tree-child networks with $k$ reticulation vertices and $n$ leaves that are hybridization networks tends to 1 as $n \rightarrow \infty$.
-Since every binary hybridization network has at least one ranking (by definition), the result follows. \end{proof}
+{\em Part (ii)} This follows from results in \cite{fuc24}, which show that the proportion of binary tree-child networks with $k$ reticulate vertices and $n$ leaves that have at least one ranking tends to 1 as $n \rightarrow \infty$. \end{proof}